Becoming You With Julie

 • 1 tablespoon melted vegan butter, OR olive oil

-• 1 tablespoon nutritional yeast, for a cheesy flavor
+• 1 tablespoon nutritional yeast

 • 1 teaspoon garlic powder

-• ¼ teaspoon salt, OR to taste
+• ¼ teaspoon salt, or to taste

-• ¼ teaspoon pepper, OR to taste
+• ¼ teaspoon pepper, or to taste

 Instructions

-• Make your breadcrumb topping if using (recipe below).
+• Make the breadcrumb topping (see below).

-• Add to an oiled 9x11 baking dish.
+• Transfer to baking dish.

-• Cover with foil or parchment paper.
+• Cover with foil or parchment and bake 15–20 minutes, until golden and bubbly.

 Breadcrumb Topping